VirtCode/hypr-dynamic-cursors/README.md

         function = negative_quadratic
     }

+    # for mode = stretch
+    stretch {

+        # controls how much the cursor is stretched
+        # this value controls at which speed (px/s) the full stretch
+        limit = 3000

+        # relationship between speed and tilt, supports these vaules:
+        # linear             - a linear function is used
+        # quadratic          - a quadratic function is used
+        # negative_quadratic - negative version of the quadratic one, feels more aggressive
+        function = quadratic
+    }

     # enable shake to find
     # magnifies the cursor if its is being shaken
     shake = true